ankrh/MCmatlab/README.md

 (Note that normalizedFluenceRate can be abbreviated NFR in your code) A 3D (xyz) array of normalized fluence rate values like model.MC.NFR, but only counting those photons that ended up on the light collector.

+`model.MC.normalizedAbsorption`
+[W/cm^3/W.incident]
+(Note that normalizedAbsorption can be abbreviated NA in your code) A 3D (xyz) array of normalized absorption values.
+This is what's plotted in figure 3.

+`model.MC.normalizedAbsorption_detected`
+[W/cm^3/W.incident]
+(Note that normalizedAbsorption can be abbreviated NA in your code) A 3D (xyz) array of normalized absorption values like model.MC.NA, but only counting those photons that ended up on the light collector.

 `model.MC.farField`
 [W/sr/W.incident]
 A 2D (theta,phi) array of normalized radiant intensity values for the light that escaped the simulation cuboid.
 The axes are the polar and azimuthal angles, described below.